aalykiot/dune/docs/the-runtime.md

 }
 ```

-The state should be available in all shorts of different places that's why we wrap it into a `Rc<RefCell<T>>` structure.
+The state should be available in all sorts of different places that's why we wrap it into a `Rc<RefCell<T>>` structure.

 **Important**: It is crucial to be cautious because only one "accessor" should borrow the state at any given moment.
 Otherwise, Rust will panic, leading to a crash in Dune.